helium/gateway-rs/README.md

 ```

 will have helium_gateway use the ECC at the `/dev/i2c-1` device driver location,
-use bus address `96` (which is hex `0x60`) and slot `0` for it's crypto
+use bus address `96` (which is hex `0x60`), and slot ` 0`` for its crypto
 operations.
 While marking the resulting key as a mainnet key.
 Bus address, slot
 and network are all optional parameters and default to the above values (only
 device driver location is required such as  `ecc://i2c-1`).

-Note that the file based keypair will no longer be used once the ECC is
+Note that the file-based keypair will no longer be used once the ECC is
 configured for use.

 See the [gateway-mfr-rs repo](https://github.com/helium/gateway-mfr-rs) for
 instructions on configuring, locking, and testing an ECC chip.

-It is expected that most gateways will use the same key slot for the onboarding key and the keypair, however this key is also configurable in the same way as the keypair:
+It is expected that most gateways will use the same key slot for the onboarding key and the keypair, however, this key is also configurable in the same way as the keypair:

 ```
 onboarding = "ecc://i2c-1:96?slot=0"